Machine learning based hyperspectral image analysis: A survey: Machine learning for hyperspectral analysis

 GPs have been applied to predict leaf chlorophyll, fractional vegetation cover, and leaf area index in \cite{verrelst2012}.
 This study first showed that using GPs to predict biophysical parameters from common vegetation indices is more accurate than the standard technique of using linear regression.
 Then, they used GP to relate the raw spectrum to biophysical parameter and used step-wise backward elimination to select four bands whose reflectance could best predict the biophysical parameters.
 It was observed that GP with band selection performs the best.
 In the follow up study~\cite{verrelst2013} auto-relevance detecting (ARD) squared exponential covariance function was used to select bands to predict chlorophyll instead of stepwise regression.

 Both these techniques make assumption that the noise in each pixel is same, and it is independent of the signal.
 This assumption was relaxed in \cite{gredilla2014} by allowing the noise power to smoothly vary over observations using variational heteroscedastic Gaussian processes.
 This approach showed better performance than previous methods.
+In \cite{pasolli2012}, the authors proposed an GP-based active learning method for physical parameter estimation that utilized query functions based on the estimated covariance between labeled examples and unlabeled examples.
 The tutorial by Camps-Valls et al.~\cite{valls2016} covers biophysical parameter estimation using GPs from hyperspectral imagery in detail.
-In a different application of Gaussian process regression, Murphy et al.~\cite{murphy2014} used GP to accurately locate a feature in ferric iron spectra which occurs at around \SI{900}{\nano\metre} from only the shortwave infrared spectra (\SI{2000}{\nano\meter}-\SI{2500}{\nano\metre}), a commonly used spectral region in mineralogy.
+In a different approach, Murphy et al.~\cite{murphy2014} used GP to accurately locate a feature in ferric iron spectra which occurs at around \SI{900}{\nano\metre} from only the shortwave infrared spectra (\SI{2000}{\nano\meter}-\SI{2500}{\nano\metre}), a commonly used spectral region in mineralogy.
+It was found that the estimated location of this feature highly correlated with the proportion of the mineral goethite.

 Gaussian processes can be employed for classification by using discrete likelihood functions.
 However, when using these functions, Bayesian inference does not have an analytical solution and approximate inference methods have to be used.
 In \cite{bazi2010}, Gaussian process classification was used to classify pixels in the image using squared exponential and neural network covariance functions, and logistic likelihood with Laplace and expectation propagation inference methods.
 In the experiments, their method outperformed the support vector machines.
 It was seen that the runtime of Gaussian process classifier became very high as the number of training sample was increased, and the authors proposed using approximate sparse GP methods, such as informative vector machines, for faster operation at the cost of some performance in applications where runtime is critical.
 An active learning based classification method that introduces three heuristics for Gaussian process classification of hyperspectral images was proposed in \cite{sun2015}.